MLDE-ECAI-2024/MLDE-ECAI-2024.github.io/index.md

 ## Highlights

 - **Full-Length Papers will be published collectively in a volume by the [Proceedings of Machine Learning Research (PMLR)](http://proceedings.mlr.press/).
 This collaboration aims to enhance accessibility to this emerging topic and expand the network within the field.**
-- **Fast Publication:** We are publishing as fast as possible after the workshop ended.
 - **Keynote**: Invited talk by Professor **Eunika Mercier-Laurent**, University of Reims Champagne-Ardenne, France and Chair of the International Federation for Information Processing Technical Committee 12: Artificial Intelligence (IFIP TC-12).